bio-tools/biohackathon2022/paper/paper.md

 ## SPARQL endpoint

-For this project we decided to turn to a commercial solution to query EDAM and bio.tools datasets.
+For this project we adopted the [GraphDB commercial software](https://graphdb.ontotext.com/) to store query EDAM and bio.tools datasets.
 GraphDB has the advatage of being easily set up by anyone.
 In the future we will provide a publicly available SPARQL endpoint using an opensource software (e.g Virtuoso).
 The goal would be for anyone to be able to query all datasets (for now EDAM and bio.tools but other datasets will be generated in the future) and for our teams of maintainers to be able to run our queries periodically if needed.
 It could also be used to improve EDAM CI tool (add ref to caseologue) as it is run using the RDFlib library which is not the most efficient.

 ## EDAM and Bio.tools analysis